See how much solar panels cost in your area

 At its core, a solar lease is simple.
 Instead of making electricity payments to a utility, you make them to a solar company that installed a solar system on your roof.

-There are two types of solar leases:
+There are two types of Third-Party Ownership arrangements:

 - Power Purchase Agreement (PPA)